Offirmo/web-tech-experiments/blg/javascript-daily/201609xx-tips-shebangs.md

 XXX TODO search and replace
-yjutard -> offirmo
+xxx -> offirmo

 # Javascript in shell: The ultimate shebang collection

 Today, let's try the tip format.
-Don't worry, we'll introduce some nice modules along the way !
+Don't worry, we'll introduce some nice modules along the way.

 Thanks to node, Javascript conquered new realms, including the terminal.
 To integrate with other tools, or just for convenience, you may want to run your JS code as a shell script.